 However, if you are represented by an experienced workers’ compensation attorney, the playing field is quickly leveled.
 Your attorney will look closely at all of the evidence in your case and determine what your claim is worth.
 If any medical expert reports or opinions are necessary to support your claim, your attorney will find a medical expert to review all of your records and, possibly, examine you.

 There are some cases when the workers’ compensation system functions as it should.
 You get hurt, you apply for workers’ compensation, and you receive the proper amount of compensation.

 However, in many cases, it is a good idea to get advice from a workers’ compensation attorney immediately after your injury if:

 Stephenson, Chávarri & Dawson, LLC, is a New Orleans law firm with decades-long roots in the state of Louisiana.
 Our attorneys have more than 15 years of experience representing personal injury plaintiffs, and we are known as aggressive and compassionate advocates on behalf of our clients.

 If you or a loved one have been injured at work, do not navigate this process alone.
 Our contingency fee structure allows you to hire an experienced and knowledgeable Louisiana workers’ compensation attorney without any financial risk to you.
 We provide free consultations in workers’ compensation cases, and we do not collect attorneys’ fees unless and until we succeed in your case.
 Attorneys’ fees in workers’ compensation cases are set by law.

-To speak with one of our attorneys, contact Stephenson, Chávarri & Lambert, LLC, to schedule a free consultation regarding your workers’ compensation case.
+To speak with one of our attorneys, contact Stephenson, Chávarri & Dawson, LLC, to schedule a free consultation regarding your workers’ compensation case.